 - pain in the right side of your abdomen (where your liver is)

 - clay-coloured bowel movements (poo)

-- jaundice - a yellowing of the skin and eyes.
+- jaundice - a yellowing of the skin and whites of the eyes

 Some people get their symptoms back within a few months, but after that most people recover completely and develop immunity.

 A blood test will confirm the virus.

 There is no medication to treat hepatitis A. Your doctor may suggest rest, plenty of fluids and relief for any nausea or pain.

 To protect your liver, you shouldn't drink any alcohol at all while you have hepatitis.
 Your doctor will advise you what medicines you can take.

 If you have hepatitis A you are infectious and can spread the illness.
 This infectious period lasts from about two weeks before the symptoms appear to a week or so after they go away.